rzksobhy27/lox/chapter-1-Scanner.md

         return number
 ```

+### ⇁ identifiers and keywords

-- **identifiers** identifiers need some special way to deal with because a work might be a builtin **keyword** or just a normal identifier
+identifiers and keywords need some special way to deal with because a word might be a builtin **keyword** or just a normal identifier

 the way we will do it is very simple
 - first we will check the whole word